 Procedures required when providing sun bed treatments in a business premises

 The use of sunbeds in Ireland is regulated under The Public Health (Sunbeds) Act 2014, (No. 12 of 2014) through the Department of Health.

-Business owners are required to be aware of the relevant provisions in the Act and are required to notify the Health Service Executive when providing the use of a sunbed in a sunbed premises or when selling/hiring sunbeds.
+Business owners are required to be aware of the relevant provisions in the Act and are required to notify the Health Service Executive when providing the use of a sunbed or when selling/hiring sunbeds.
 This notification process can be done through the online portal system.